qisun2/amplicon/README.md

 ### Usage
 1. Preparing data files.
     Put the following items in the same directory:

-  * Sample file: A tab-delimited text file with four columns.
-1)Sample Name; 2)sample plate_well, it can be any string to uniquely identify a sample if the sample names are duplicated; 3) Paired-end sequence file 1 (fastq or fastq.gz); 4) Paired-end sequence file 2.
+  * Sample file: A tab-delimited text file with either three (single-end reads) or four columns (paired-end reads).
+    * Sample Name;
+    * Sample plate_well (if not available, duplicate the sample name value in first column );
+    * Paired-end sequence file 1 (fastq or fastq.gz);
+    * Paired-end sequence file 2 (skip if single end). .

   * Key file: A tab delimited text file with three columns.
 1) marker name; 2) 5' PCR primer sequence; 3) 3' PCR primer sequence.
+    * By default, the two primers should be in F-R orientation.
+If the orientation is F-F, use option "--ori 20"

   * All fastq.gz files listed in the sample file.

 2. In the data directory, execute this command: